dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 ## Using Weight Decay 4e-3

-From the [document](https://arxiv.org/pdf/1803.09820.pdf) I found that `wd=4e-3` is often used so I selected that.
+From the Leslie Smith [paper](https://arxiv.org/pdf/1803.09820.pdf) I found that `wd=4e-3` is often used so I selected that.

-The basic assumption what weight decay can do is it can fix the oscillations of the batch loss especially present in the previous image, red learning rate.
+The basic assumption was that the weight decay can lower the oscillations of the batch loss especially present in the previous image, red learning rate.

 I first tried to understand the impact of `weight_decay` on SGD.

-The left side shows the SGD with no WD, and the right side shows WD `4e-4`.
+The left hand side shows the SGD with no WD, and the right side shows different WDs:

 ![LSTM](/images/lreg2.png)

 ![LSTM](/images/lreg3.png)

 The next image compares no WD with `4e-2` WD.